kongmunist/mywebsite/pages/blog/pqsda1.md

 {{ add_pic("pqsda1/2.png", "") }}

 The `a` variable was created by running `a = s1.selectAround(doseTimes, beforeHours=2, afterHours=4)`, selecting time ranges that included each doseTime and data from 2 hours before and 4 hours after.
-Once the list is made, you can either just plot each time range on the same graph:
+Once the list is made, you can just plot each time range on the same graph:

 {{ add_pic("pqsda1/3.png", "") }}